bigicoin/phpfacebot/README.md

 Optional:

+1. [Redis](https://redis.io) - my choice of a data store (database).
+Optional because the demo bot can still run without it, just set REDIS_ENABLED to 0 in your config file.
+Some features will be disabled without it.
 1.	[phpiredis](https://github.com/nrk/phpiredis) - my choice of a PHP Redis client.
 You can use a different Redis client (and modify the Redis.php wrapper code), or you can even use a different database.
 1. PHP module: [POSIX](http://php.net/manual/en/ref.posix.php) - only if you want to use the built-in queue-consumer